todayisnow/AWS/rs.md

 # Amazon Redshift

 Amazon Redshift is a fully managed data warehousing service in the cloud that makes it simple and cost-effective to analyze large volumes of data using SQL queries.
-It is designed for analytical workloads and is optimized for high-performance data processing, scalability, and cost-effectiveness.
+It is designed for analytical workloads and is optimized for high-performance data processing, scalability, and cost-effectiveness.(OLAP)

 ![image](https://github.com/todayisnow/AWS/assets/22843851/e7bb30e2-953d-4fb5-b9cf-d233cb6bdc80)